Skip to main content

 It was about this time last year that I came across the one person who actually hated Toy Story 3.

 I was reading Jason Sperb’s book “Flickers of Film: Nostalgia in the Age of Digital Cinema” as part of my research for my essay on Who Framed Roger Rabbit and Pokemon: Detective Pikachu.
-It was in one of his chapters on the Pixar phenomenon that he shared this observation from the ending of Toy Story 3:
+It was in one of his chapters on the Pixar phenomenon that he shared his observation from the ending of Toy Story 3, essentially casting the film as this nostalgia mousetrap for adults:

 If Andy lets go of his childhood nostalgia and moves on, then Toy Story fans don’t really have to, as the narrative recognition in the potential value in such an act is sufficient.
 Actually moving on becomes indefinitely deferred in an endless cycle of consumption (rewatching the movies, purchasing new versions of the movie, purchasing more and more Toy Story-related merchandise, rewatching them yet again with the next generation of children, and so forth).
 Pixar’s own nostalgia for itself and its nostalgia for consumerism are so intertwined because the products themselves are purely commercialized in not only their function but also their aesthetic.”

-I respectfully disagree with this assessment because it assumes that adults cannot interact with nostalgic artifacts without frustrating the maturation process, that a 24-year-old would only watch Toy Story to stay the scythe of the grim reaper and the tax attorney.
+I respectfully disagree with this assessment, and with the doomsday tone with which he offers it.
+This assumes that adults cannot interact with nostalgic artifacts without frustrating the maturation process, that a 24-year-old would only watch Toy Story to stay the scythe of the grim reaper and the tax attorney.
 It assumes that adults have nothing to gain by reminding themselves of the ideals and aspirations they had as kids, and that’s just not something I can get behind.

 Despite some initial mild grumbling about “but Toy Story 3 wrapped up everything so perfectly,” Toy Story 4 opened to outstanding reviews and box-office plentitude.
 Toy Story 4 collected most of the same trophies as its 2010 predecessor, including a worldwide gross of over a billion dollars, the Best Animated Picture Oscar, and general hoopla.
 Initial skepticism dissolved into excitement bordering on reverence.